osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

 OsmAnd displays **additional POI names** in the *map context menu*, showing first the name in the [display language](../personal/global-settings.md#display-language) or from the system's preferred language list.
-If more translations are available, they are grouped into specific tags like *name, brand, operator,* or *nearby POI*.
+If more translations are available, they are grouped into specific tags like *name, brand, operator,* or *nearby POIs*.

 - Any additional translations are available via a drop-down list.
 - Names are categorized into groups such as the *list of names in other languages*, *Regional*, *Local*, *National*, *International*, *Short*, *Old*, *Official*, and *Alternative* names.